COOL ABU DHABI COOLING THE ENVIRONMENT

 Design Concept

-Heat is transferred between two substances at different temperatures, from the substance of higher temperature to the other of lower temperature.
-Heat transfer occurs by three mechanisms: conduction, convection, and radiation.
+Heat transfer occurs when two substances at different temperatures exchange heat, typically from a higher temperature substance to a lower one.
+This transfer happens through three primary mechanisms: conduction, convection, and radiation.

-- Conduction is the transfer of heat between atoms and molecules in direct contact
+1. Conduction is the transmission of heat through direct contact between atoms and molecules.

-- Convection is the transfer of heat by movement of the heated substance itself, such as by currents in a fluid
+2. Convection involves the movement of the heated substance itself, like fluid currents in a fluid.

-Based on materials characteristics, the most effective substances to minimize heat generations are water and green plants.
-These materials could set off the standard heat gains to the lowest point.
-In order to utilize these materials, we designed a green wall system on one façade and waterfall system to the other.
+Given the characteristics of materials, the most effective substances for minimizing heat generation are water and green plants.
+These materials effectively minimize standard heat gains.
+To harness their potential, we have devised a system featuring a green wall on one facade and a waterfall system on the other.

-As green wall itself blocks heat gain, waterfall system will be constantly circulated in order to reduce heat transfer.
-Fallen water basically enters the tank underground and passes through refrigerant cooling and filtration system.
-This cooled and filtered water (drinkable water) shall be used for the waterfall.
-In addition, we employ a mist cooling system to enhance the cooling effect in a height of 3 to 4.5 meter above the ground.
-Also, canopies are added to block sunlight.
-While waterfall and green wall system would slow down heat transfers, the mist cooling system will extensively add cooling elements to the surroundings.
+The green wall serves as a heat-blocking barrier, while the waterfall system operates continuously to reduce heat transfer.
+Water collected from the falling water enters an underground tank, where it undergoes a refrigerant cooling and filtration process.
+This process results in cooled and filtered water, which is suitable for consumption and used for the waterfall.
+Additionally, we’ve implemented a mist cooling system at a height of 3 to 4.5 meters above the ground.
+Canopies have also been integrated to provide shade and block direct sunlight.
+These strategies, combined with the waterfall and green wall system, significantly slow down heat transfers, while the mist cooling system adds substantial cooling elements to the environment.

 Plan